 What is Tanalith E?

-TTanalith E wood preservative under controlled conditions in a vacuum pressure timber impregnation plant.
-Tanalith E is a water-based wood preservative that contains copper and proven organic biocides.
-When impregnated into the timber the preservative components bond with the wood structure and cannot easily be removed.
-Tanalith E pressure treated timber has long term protection against fungal and insect attack, including termites, for both in and out of ground contact, interior and exterior applications when treated to the correct end use specification.
-Tanalith E pressure treated timber has an initial natural green colouration.
+TANALITH E pressure-treated timber is timber that has been impregnated with TANALITH E wood preservative under controlled conditions in a vacuum pressure timber impregnation plant.
+TANALITH E is a water-based wood preservative that contains copper and proven organic biocides.
+When impregnated with the timber the preservative components bond with the wood structure and cannot easily be removed.
+TANALITH E pressure-treated timber has long-term protection against fungal and insect attack, for both in and out-of-ground contact, interior and exterior applications when treated to the correct end-user specification.
+TANALITH E pressure-treated timber has an initial natural green colouration.
 Upon external exposure, the green colour slowly weathers to a warm, honey brown and in the longer term becomes a natural silver grey.
 This weathering process does not indicate any loss of preservative protection.